Answered By: Jennifer Harris Last Updated: Sep 27, 2018 Views: 5554

 The library provides access to resources like books, ebooks, and websites that can help you cite sources in MLA style.
-Please refer to the resources below (under "More information") for examples.
+Please refer to the resources below (under "More information") for examples as well as the FAQs.
 To find books and eBooks, please search the Multi-Search or the Online Library Catalog.

 - MLA Guide (Shapiro Library)

 - MLA (8th Ed.)
 Research Paper Basics (Atomic Learning - log in using your SNHU email username and password)

 For further help please contact the Wolak Learning Center at 603.645.9606 (UC Students) and Online Writing Center at 866.721.1662 (Online/COCE Students) for assistance with citing sources in MLA Style.

 This information is intended to be a guideline, not expert advice.
 Please be sure to speak to your professor about the appropriate way to cite in your class assignments and projects.